-I'm a software & information system engineer based out of West Lafayette, Indiana.
-I'm all about using technology to help groups of people communicate and work together more effectively and efficiently.
+I'm a software & information systems engineer based out of West Lafayette, Indiana.
+I'm all about using technology to help people use technology to communicate and work together more effectively and efficiently.
 My specialties include full-stack web development with Ruby on Rails, Sinatra, NodeJS, & Vue, Linux system administration, and information system / business process design.

-Beyond my day job, I'm a passionate advocate for computer science and engineering education.
-I'm a dedicated mentor and supporter of FIRST Robotics in my community and across the state of Indiana, and I'm always on the look for new ways to help inspire kids to build their skills and discover their path in life.
+Outside of my day job, I'm a passionate advocate for computer science and engineering education.
+I'm a dedicated mentor and supporter of FIRST Robotics in my community and across the state of Indiana, and I'm always looking for new ways to help inspire kids to build their skills and discover their path in life.

 I oversee and support most of the company's internal IT infrastructure, lead development for our internal order management and business process portal application, work on our e-commerce platform, and oversee software and IT interns.

-I help our 15 7th & 8th grade FIRST Tech Challenge students learn how to program their robots.
-I also help the students prepare their Engineering Notebooks for judging at competitions.
+I help our 15 7th & 8th grade FIRST Tech Challenge students learn the basics of Java and how to program robots.
+I also help the students prepare their Engineering Notebooks and presentations for judging at competitions.

 I recruit, train, schedule, and support our crew of 10 volunteer FIRST LEGO League team coaches, supporting 4 teams with about 30 total 4th-6th grade students.